atmoz/sftp/README.md

     your mounted volumes with permissions matching your host filesystem.
   - Directory names at the end will be created under user's home directory with write permission, if they aren't already present.
+  - You can define user ssh public keys via user_ssh_keys="ssh_key1;ssh_key2" delimeted by ';' instead of mapping the keys in directly.
+The user_ should be replaced with the username you're using.
 - Mount volumes
   - The users are chrooted to their home directory, so you can mount the volumes in separate directories inside the user's home directory